-Property Law teams at Paul Frank + Collins, with a focus on captive insurance, trademarks, and copyrights.
-Stephanie’s captive insurance practice involves advising clients with respect to pure and association captives, risk retention groups, reciprocal captives and other alternative insurance arrangements; specifically with respect to the tax, regulatory and legal ramifications of various transactions, entity structures, contract negotiations and insurance programs.
+Stephanie Mapes leads the Captive Insurance team at Paul Frank + Collins.
+Her practice includes forming and advising clients with respect to pure and association captives, risk retention groups, protected cell captives, reciprocal captives, and other alternative insurance arrangements, including medical stop loss captives.
+Specifically, Stephanie assists her clients with respect to the captive tax, regulatory and legal ramifications of various transactions, entity structures, contract negotiations, and insurance programs.

 University of Delaware, B.A., 1983

 Vermont Law School, (magna cum laude), 1988